How to Restart a Single Container with Docker Compose

 TLDR

-To restart a single container in a Docker Compose setup, use the docker compose restart <service_name>
+To restart a single container in a Docker Compose setup, use the docker compose restart <service_name> command.
+This allows you to restart a specific service without disrupting others.

 Docker Compose simplifies managing multi-container applications.
 However, there are times when you need to restart just one container without affecting the rest.
 Here's how to do it.